 If you make a good income, your landlord may forgive your poor credit score, even in a red-hot rental market.
 “I’ve had [bad credit] tenants with high incomes and over a year’s worth of rent in their bank accounts be accepted,” says Klaus Gonche, a South Florida real estate agent.
 But what do landlords consider a high annual income?
 A good benchmark would be at least 40 times the monthly rent.
 For example, using this guideline, if rent were $1,200 a month, you would need to earn at least $48,000 a year.
 Prove your income by showing the landlord your pay stubs for the past year.
 And consider showcasing your income on Trulia’s Rental Resume, a tool that lets renters highlight their qualifications, like move-in time frame, occupation, income, and more.

-3. Have savings
+3. Have and continue to build your savings

 Just making big bucks isn’t necessarily enough if you have poor credit.
 You might have lots of debt, for instance, which can eat up a lot of that large income.
 So show your potential landlord your bank statements, proving you have reserves available.
 It’s a good idea to have both a checking and a savings account, and you should ideally have several months’ worth of rent saved up.
 If a landlord sees that you have money set aside, they may feel more confident in your ability to pay rent each month.

-4. Be honest (and communicate well)
+4. Be honest (and communicate well) about your bad credit

 Be upfront with potential landlords.
 Explain the reason your credit score is not very good and how you will be a responsible tenant anyway.
 Maybe you made a poor financial decision in the past, maybe your credit utilization is high (from using one credit card for everything and then paying it off each month — actually a good thing!), or maybe there’s an error on your credit report (it happens!).
 Landlords are free to waive their own requirements … as long as they treat all applicants the same way.
 This method works best when you’re dealing with individual landlords as opposed to a big management company that might not be able to bend the rules.